 Robinhood positions its Gold membership as an advanced offering

-The largest contributor is Robinhood Gold, which had 3.5 million subscribers by Q2 2025—an increase of 76% year-over-year.
+The largest contributor is Robinhood Gold, which had 4.2 million subscribers by Q4 2025—an increase of 58% year-over-year.
 For $5 per month, Gold members receive margin access, larger instant deposits, Level II market data, and Morningstar research reports.

 The segment also includes:

-• Sherwood Media: launched in 2023, now generating around 9% of this segment’s revenue through advertising and content.
+Sherwood Media: launched in 2023, now generating advertising revenue through.

 Though still small relative to transaction and interest income, these services matter strategically.
 They diversify Robinhood’s revenue mix, reduce dependence on payment for order flow, and create recurring streams that persist regardless of market conditions.